We’ve made it easy for you to get a headstart on building the menu that suits your family.

 Shredded Beef Egg Rolls + Crispy Chicken (Dinner Done) + Roasted Vegetable Rice + Cabbage Rounds (Best of Kosher)

 Use any leftover shredded beef inside your egg rolls.
-The egg rolls, crispy chicken can both be fried and then reheated (see how to reheat fried food post) After frying the crispy chicken, let it cool down completely, then place in a ziplock bag.
+The egg rolls and crispy chicken can both be fried and then reheated. (see how to reheat fried food post) After frying the crispy chicken, let it cool down completely, then place in a ziploc bag.
 When ready to serve, let defrost on a pan in a single layer and then reheat for 10 minutes or just until it’s warmed through (to maintain crispiness).
 Reheat sauce separately and serve.

 We can’t have a Yom Tov without having Susie Fishbein’s staple Chicken Wontons.
 Most years we prep them and freeze them raw.
 However many people fry them in advance too and just heat them up for a few minutes.